 Financial Times Interviews William Means Real Estate

-In a recent Financial Times article, “Charleston’s blossoming tech scene draws in young buyers,” William Means Broker-In-Charge Helen Geer and Director of Sales Drew Grossklaus were tapped for their insider knowledge of Charleston’s ever-changing real estate market.
+In a recent Financial Times article, “Charleston’s blossoming tech scene draws in young buyers,” William Means Broker-In-Charge, Helen Geer, and Director of Sales Drew Grossklaus were tapped for their insider knowledge of Charleston’s ever-changing real estate market.

 “We’re getting a lot [of buyers] in their thirties looking to purchase $1.5m to $3m homes,” says Helen Geer of William Means Real Estate.
 “They come here for executive roles or they might have a tech company they can run from Charleston.”